chutrunganh/Blockchain-and-Applications-IT4527E/Lab_03/README.md

 This is the owner account, so:

-- The owner balance with G13 token is `50000` (50% of total supply) as we have transfered this amount to the sale contract in the `deploy.js` script.
+- The owner balance with G13 token is `50000` (50% of total supply) as we have transferred this amount to the sale contract in the `deploy.js` script.
 - The owner balance with ETH is approximately `1 000 000 000` ETH as we config each created account have 1 million ETH in the `hardhat.config.js` file.
-(You will se 999 999 999,.. ssince we must spend a litle bit ETh when deploying the contracts).
+(You will see 999 999 999,.. ssince we must spend a little bit ETh when deploying the contracts).
 - The sale constract current balance (see in the green box) is `100` ETH, as we have added this amount to the sale contract in the `deploy.js` script.

 Now switch the account in MetaMask to the second account (the normal user account) and reconnect to the Metamask wallet (open the MetaMask extension, click on the account icon, then click "Connect").
 You should see something like this: